-The MIG-25 was the fastest fighter jet ever.
+The MIG-25 is the fastest fighter jet ever built.

 It was first developed in 1964 and entered into service in 1970.

-How Fast Do Fighter Jets Fly Compared to Other Planes?
+How Fast Fighter Jets Fly Compared to Other Planes

 Fighter jets are faster than any other type of aircraft in the world.